Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 [Vagrant 1.6](http://www.vagrantup.com/downloads.html/) or higher

-The Panamax installer creates a VM in VirtualBox called panamax-vm.
+The Panamax installer creates a VM in VirtualBox called _panamax-vm_.
 This VM is built on [http://coreos.com/docs/running-coreos/platforms/vagrant/](CoreOS.)

 ## Mac OS X 10.9.0 or higher

 To install Panamax on Mac, use [Homebrew](http://brew.sh/).
 Here are the steps:

 On your terminal window, run:

 `$ brew install http://download.panamax.io/installer/brew/panamax.rb`